Human Resources

 Accrued sick time carries forward without any limitation of total accumulation.

-Sick leave at termination or retirement
+Sick time at termination or retirement

 Approved Time Away from Work